Consumer Watchdog, PIRG

-Seven months into COVID-19 pandemic, Massachusetts’ nursing homes still at risk
+Seven months into COVID-19 pandemic, 226,000 nursing home residents nationwide at risk

-Boston— Massachusetts nursing homes, along with thousands nationwide, have dangerous shortages of masks, gowns and other items they need to protect residents, workers and the broader community from COVID-19.
-When nursing homes don’t have enough personal protective equipment (PPE), it leads to outbreaks among residents and staff, worker quarantines and shortages, and more risk to workers’ and residents’ families and neighborhoods.
+WASHINGTON — Thousands of nursing homes nationwide are dealing with horrific shortages of masks, gowns and other items they need to protect residents, workers and the broader community from COVID-19.
+When nursing homes don’t have enough personal protective equipment (PPE), it can lead to outbreaks among residents and staff, worker quarantines and shortages, and more risk to workers’ and residents’ families and neighborhoods.

-In the spring, outbreaks in nursing homes made state and national headlines.
-Now, seven months into this pandemic, PPE shortages have become much worse, according to “Nursing Home Safety During COVID: PPE Shortages,” a report by MASSPIRG Education Fund and Frontier Group.
-Our analysis of data submitted to the Centers for Medicare & Medicaid Services from May through August of 2020 by the nation’s 15,000 nursing homes shows:
+Seven months into this pandemic, PPE shortages have become much worse, according to “Nursing home safety during COVID: PPE shortages,” a report by the U.S. PIRG Education Fund and Frontier Group.
+Our analysis of data submitted to the Centers for Medicare & Medicaid Services by the nation’s 15,000 nursing homes shows:

-● In 20 states, at least 20 percent of nursing homes were out of or critically low on N95 masks in August.
-At least 10 percent were out of or critically low on gowns in 26 states
+In 20 states, at least 20 percent of nursing homes were out of or critically low on N95 masks in August.
+At least 10 percent of homes were out of or critically low on gowns in 26 states.

-In the report, MASSPIRG calls for a number of policy actions to improve the supply and transparency of availability of PPE.
-Those actions include: the federal government fully implementing the Defense Production Act so more PPE is available and sold at reasonable prices; congressional action to streamline the supply chain; and multi-state consortiums to reduce competition and stabilize prices.
+In the report, U.S. PIRG Education Fund calls for a number of policy actions to improve the supply and transparency of PPE, including the federal government fully implementing the Defense Production Act so more PPE is available and sold at reasonable prices; congressional action to streamline the supply chain; and multi-state consortiums to reduce competition and stabilize prices.

 The PPE shortage is among the problems brought to light by the CMS data on nursing homes.
 We will explore various issues in a series of reports in the months ahead.

-MASSPIRG Education Fund is an independent, non-partisan organization that works for consumers and the public interest.
-Through research, public education and outreach, we serve as counterweights to the influence of powerful special interests that threaten our health, safety or well-being.
+U.S. PIRG (Public Interest Research Group) Education Fund is an independent, non-partisan group that works for consumers and the public interest.
+Through research, public education and outreach, we serve as counterweights to the influence of powerful interests that threaten our health, safety, and wellbeing.